 I have experience of photographing ongoing research: mining v. protest in northern Sweden and Australia; and anthropological studies in Russia concerning the searching and excavation of lost soldiers on the battlefields of World War II in the Leningrad (now St Petersburg) area.
 But I would like to engage in more projects, particularly those combining an anthropological and/or documentary sensibility in its visual communication.

 I provide photographic services for both private and corporate clients.
-In the past, I have worked with a wide variety of companies and individuals.
+In the past, I have worked with a wide variety of companies, institutions and individuals.

 For many years, I have worked as a translator (English–Swedish or Swedish–English) and currently accept both short-term and long-term projects.
 In July, 2017, I began working almost exclusively with Zoo Digital.
 However, I am still accepting other translation assignments.

 In addition, I am an experienced Swedish teacher (language and literature).
 I have also been involved in various language courses for individuals, public officials and corporations.
 Among the courses I have held are English for Business Professionals, Swedish for Foreign-Born Researchers (a collaboration with Linköping University), Swedish for Asylum Seekers and Swedish for Interpreters.